emmo-repo/EMMO/python/README.md

         pip3 install pydot

-  * [pandoc]: Used for generating nicely formatted controlled vocabulary.
+  * [pandoc]: Only used for converting generated controlled vocabulary from markdown to nicely formatted html or pdf.

 [Owlready2]: https://pypi.org/project/Owlready2/